LefeWareSolutions/Azure104-StudyMaterial/ConfigureAndManageVirtualNetworking/readme.md

 See ./Networking/Peering for examples

 ### Configure private and public IP addresses
-Both Private and Public IP addresses can be assigned to a virtual machine's network interface controller (NIC).
-Private IP addresses assigned to a network interface enable a virtual machine to communicate with other resources in an Azure virtual network and connected networks.
+Private IP addresses allow communicate between resources in an Azure virtual network and connected networks.
 A private IP address also enables outbound communication to the Internet using an unpredictable IP address.
+Services that use a private IP addresses in Azure are as follows:
+- Virtual Machine Network Interface
+- Internal Load Balncers
+- Application Gateway

-A Public IP address assigned to a network interface enables inbound communication to a virtual machine from the Internet and enables outbound communication from the virtual machine to the Internet using a predictable IP address.
+A Public IP address assigned to an Azure resource enables inbound communication to a virtual machine from the Internet and enables outbound communication from the virtual machine to the Internet using a predictable IP address.
+Some of the resources you can associate a public IP address resource with:
+- Virtual machine network interfaces
+- Virtual machine scale sets
+- Public Load Balancers
+- Virtual Network Gateways (VPN/ER)
+- NAT gateways
+- Application Gateways
+- Azure Firewall
+- Bastion Host
+- Route Server

 ### Configure user-defined network routes
+Azure routes outbound traffic from a subnet based on the routes in a subnet's route table.

+Below are the two types of routing:

 **System Routes:**
 Azure automatically creates a route table for each subnet within an Azure virtual network and adds system default routes to the table.

 Each route contains an address prefix and next hop type.
-When traffic leaving a subnet is sent to an IP address within the address prefix of a route, the route that contains the prefix is the route Azure uses
+When traffic leaving a subnet is sent to an IP address within the address prefix (CIDR Range) of a route, the route that contains the prefix is the route Azure uses

  ![SystemRouteTable](./Images/systemroutetable.png "SystemRouteTable")